epdjsmit/KASM/kasm/BUILD.md

 ## _Installation_
 > __Warning__ - _the following script will partition and format /dev/sdb.
 If you have not configured the second HDD as recommended above, it may delete data if you have another drive mounted.
 You can change this location, by editing the [elrond init.sh](https://github.com/ezaspy/elrond/blob/main/elrond/tools/config/scripts/init.sh) script_<br>

-The virtual machine will reboot and/or log out automatically, the coffee icons below indicate when this will occur during script execution.<br>
+The virtual machine will reboot and/or log out automatically.
+The boot icon - 🥾 - indicate when this will happen.<br>
 The installation can take serveral hours.
-When prompted, enter the necessary credentials and/or the following commands (may need to use **TAB** to change options; most options are default):<br><br>
+The coffee icons below indicate wthe optimal times to step away for a beverage or leg stretch.<br>When prompted, enter the necessary credentials and/or the following commands (may need to use **TAB** to change options; most options are default):<br><br>

 ## _Configuration_